 Stoneware flagons were used to contain numerous different substances from beverages to chemicals.
 The majority of those shown here were used for drinks, both alcoholic and non-alcoholic.

 Flagons were produced in a large range of sizes typically from 1/2 gallon to 6 gallons.
-Some flagons were used as dispensers; these are commonly known as tap jars.
+Some flagons were used as dispensers, commonly known as tap jars

-The popularity of flagons faded around the same time as ginger beer bottles (1920's), although there are examples with 1950's and even 1960's dates printed on them.
+The popularity of flagons faded around the same time as ginger beer bottles in the 1920's, although there are examples with 1950's and even 1960's dates printed on them

-All flagons shown here are arranged firstly by town, and then in alphabetical order of company name.
+For ease of navigation, all of the flagons below are arranged firstly by town, and then in alphabetical order of company name

 Fenton (incl.
 Heron Cross)